Beliavsky/Fortran-code-on-GitHub/README.md

 [SIBERIA](https://github.com/csdms-contrib/siberia): simulates the evolution of landscapes under the action of runoff and erosion over long times scales.
 An associated publication is Hancock, G.R.; Gibson, Abraham; Wells, T.; 2021.
 [Hillslope erosion in a grassland environment: Calibration and evaluation of the SIBERIA landscape evolution model](https://onlinelibrary.wiley.com/doi/10.1002/esp.5060).
 Earth Surface Processes and Landforms, 46, 728–743

+[smash](https://github.com/DassHydro-dev/smash): Python library that provides a variety of user-friendly routines for hydrological modeling, including data preprocessing, high-dimensional optimization tools, sensitivity and signatures analysis, all interfaced with an efficient Fortran solver

 [Structure for Unifying Multiple Modeling Alternatives (SUMMA)](https://github.com/CH-Earth/summa): hydrologic modeling framework that can be used for the systematic analysis of alternative model conceptualizations with respect to flux parameterizations, spatial configurations, and numerical solution techniques, by Martyn P. Clark et al.

 [Super-Fast INundation of CoastS (SFINCS)](https://github.com/Deltares/SFINCS): reduced-complexity model designed for super-fast modelling of compound flooding events in a dynamic way, from Deltares